josephmisiti/awesome-machine-learning/README.md

 * [Haystack](https://github.com/deepset-ai/haystack) - A framework for building industrial-strength applications with Transformer models and LLMs.
 * [CometLLM](https://github.com/comet-ml/comet-llm) - Track, log, visualize and evaluate your LLM prompts and prompt chains.
 * [Transformers](https://github.com/huggingface/transformers) - A deep learning library containing thousands of pre-trained models on different tasks.
 The goto place for anything related to Large Language Models.
+* [TextCL](https://github.com/alinapetukhova/textcl) - Text preprocessing package for use in NLP tasks.

 <a name="python-general-purpose-machine-learning"></a>
 #### General-Purpose Machine Learning